tanteckfang/tp/docs/UserGuide.md

 A new semester has begun, and you want to reset all the courses of all your friends - but you don't want to remove your friends from the address book?
 We've got you covered - this `clear-courses` command is extremely simple and fast.

 **How to do it:** With the straightforward `clear-courses` command, you can effortlessly clear the courses of all your contacts in the address book.
-It's as simple as typing "clear-courses."
+It's as simple as typing "clear-courses".

+Format: `clear-courses`

 Examples: